kragen/derctuo/knuth-paeth-minsky-rotation.md

 these shifts to integers.)

-We can represent this calculation with matrix concatenation as follows (here I'm copying my memory of Tobin Fricke's page on the subject):
+We can represent this calculation with matrix concatenation as follows (here I’m copying my memory of Tobin Fricke’s page on the subject):

     ┎       ┒┎       ┒┎       ┒┎   ┒
     ┃  1  α ┃┃  1  0 ┃┃  1  α ┃┃ x ┃
     ┃  0  1 ┃┃ -β  1 ┃┃  0  1 ┃┃ y ┃
     ┖       ┚┖       ┚┖       ┚┖   ┚

-Let's concatenate out the matrices; first the rightmost ones:
+Let’s concatenate out the matrices; first the rightmost ones:

     ┎       ┒┎       ┒   ┎          ┒
     ┃  1  0 ┃┃  1  α ┃ = ┃  1   α   ┃